PydanticAI runtime authorization

 The problem: type safety is not security

 PydanticAI validates that tool arguments match your schema.
-If you declareamount: float, Pydantic ensures it's a float.
+If you declareamount: float, Pydantic verifies it is a float.
 But Pydantic cannot express "amounts over $10,000 require approval" or "only admin users can delete accounts."
-That's authorization, not validation.
+That is enforcement, not validation.

-PydanticAI also supports human-in-the-loop tool approval, but it's a binary gate.
-Veto provides the policy engine that decides whether to approve, deny, or escalate based on the tool name, arguments, user context, and any custom rules.
+PydanticAI also supports human-review tool approval, but it is a binary gate.
+Veto provides the policy engine that decides whether to approve, deny, or escalate based on the tool name, arguments, user context, and custom rules.

 DELETE FROM users is a perfectly valid string.
-Pydantic will happily pass it through.
+Pydantic can pass it through.

 Context-blind

-Type validation doesn't know who is calling the tool, what role they have, or whether this operation needs approval.
+Type validation does not know who is calling the tool, what role they have, or whether this operation needs approval.

 Pydantic logs nothing about tool calls.
 When something goes wrong, you have no record of what the agent tried to do or why it was allowed.